 For all rivers, and across all discharge levels examined, the probability of K. brevis blooms increased with river flow (Figs. 6A-E).
 For all rivers, bloom probability predicted by the NB was always greater than that predicted by the RVM, which was always larger than that predicted by the SVM.
 The NB model had the highest recall value; the RVM ranked second; the SVM had the lowest value (Table 1).
 The ANN was excluded from the sensitivity analysis because the ANN yields probability predictions that are either very close to 0 (<0.01) or 1 (>0.99), making it difficult to fit the logistic function (Eq.
 14) in Platt’s scaling.

-As discharge changed, using RVM as the example, the slope in bloom probability was highest with the Hillsborough River, with low discharge yielding a 0.20 probability in blooms, increasing to 0.55 with high discharge.
+As river discharge changed, using RVM as the example, the slope in bloom probability was highest with the Hillsborough River, with low discharge yielding a 0.20 probability in blooms, increasing to 0.55 with high discharge.
 Increases in discharge from the Peace and Suwanee Rivers also increased bloom probability substantially, from 0.33-0.52 and 0.23-0.54 respectively, across the range of typical flows.
 Changes in discharge from the Myakka River yielded probabilities that changed from 0.34-0.55.
 Across all discharge levels, bloom probability was consistently higher (0.49-0.51) with increased Caloosahatchee River discharge than for the other rivers examined, and it increased linearly as river discharge increased.
 The Caloosahatchee River has the highest discharge of the rivers examined, and it transports the highest amount of nutrients.

 The composition of the nutrients discharged by the different rivers also varied and accordingly the probability of blooms varied for their different nutrient loads (Figs. 6F-M).
 Applying the 3 models, SVM, RVM and NB, with increasing TN, the largest increase in bloom probability was found for the Myakka River, whereas smaller increases were found for the Peace and Caloosahatchee Rivers.
 For the Hillsborough river, K. brevis probability as a function of the TN loads resembles a parabolic function.
 For TP, increases in probability were seen for the Peace and Caloosahatchee Rivers, but a parabolic relationship was noted for the Hillsborough and Myakka Rivers.
 As nutrient loads increase, it is possible that K. brevis may be either outcompeted by a different species or and/or become limited by a different growth factor.
 However, there were some differences among the three models.
 For example, the bloom probability versus the Peace River TP load had a slope that was less steep in the NB model than in the RVM and SVM.
 While the probability increased slightly with TN in the Caloosahatchee River in the NB and SVM, it decreased in the SVM.